The offshore advantage: M&A in the BVI

 - No Takeover Code.
 BVI corporate law does not distinguish between public and private companies, and there are no additional hurdles or restrictions which apply to public M&A in the BVI (although there may be relevant securities or listing regulations in the jurisdiction(s) in which the company is admitted to trading).

 - Premium Service.
-As mentioned above, the BVI registry’s premium service means that where an urgent approval is required, whether for a merger or simply to amend the Mem & Arts, it can be obtained quickly with a guaranteed four hour time frame during business hours.
+As mentioned above, the BVI registry’s premium service means that where an urgent approval is required, whether for a merger or simply to amend the Mem & Arts, it can be obtained quickly with a guaranteed four-hour time frame during business hours.

 - Quick and easy incorporation.
-Where the target is BVI based, many buyers opt to use a BVI subsidiary as an acquisition vehicle (either to hold the shares, or to merge into the target).
+Where the target is BVI based, buyers may opt to use a BVI subsidiary as an acquisition vehicle (either to hold the shares, or to merge into the target).
 Establishing a BVI company is straightforward, quick and the cost is highly competitive when compared with other offshore jurisdictions.

+- No need for an extensive tax covenant and no transfer taxes.
 There is no stamp duty levied in the BVI on a transfer of share in a BVI company unless the company owns a direct or indirect interest in BVI property.
 As there are no corporate taxes in the BVI (assuming no property, employees or business being conducted in the BVI) there is usually no need for a complicated and heavily negotiated tax covenant apportioning pre-completion taxes and reliefs.

 The common law edge

 The legal system in the BVI is based on English common law, while its corporate statute has taken provisions and best practices from a range of jurisdictions including the US (principally Delaware), UK, Canada and Australia.
 As a result, BVI corporate law works harmoniously with the law of contract in other common law countries, and it is not unusual to have the principal transaction documents governed by a different governing law – for example a US law governed merger agreement or an English law governed SPA.